-It is hard to imagine that there are at least ten or more types of cement - from rapid hardening to sulphate resisting, high alumina, hydrographic, and white and colored cement.
+It is hard to imagine that there are at least ten or more types of cement - from rapid hardening to sulfate resisting, high alumina, hydrographic, and white and colored cement.
 But the most common type of cement used in the home building industry is white cement, which is expensive and used primarily for architectural purposes.
 Colored cement is mostly used for decorative flooring.

 One of the oldest construction materials, cement, has been used for thousands of years, and its basis is lime, which is mined from the earth.
 Cement is a fine-grained powder that turns into a solid material once it has been mixed with water, and due to its strength, it is ideal for construction projects.
 Today, due to environmental concerns and our global diminishing supplies of wood, cement is probably going to be used more and more in the future.

-There is a difference between cement and concrete, which is a mixture of cement with aggregates such as sand or gravel.
-Concrete could be considered the actual building material while cement is the substance that holds it together.
+There is a difference between cement and concrete, a mixture of cement with aggregates such as sand or gravel.
+Concrete could be considered the actual building material, while cement is the substance that holds it together.
 Homes, for example, typically have concrete foundations.
 The use of concrete for building only became possible after the development of what is called pre-stressed concrete.
-Today, an Insulated Concrete Form (ICF) is a system of reinforced concrete made with a rigid thermal insulation that remains in place.
+Today, an Insulated Concrete Form (ICF) is a system of reinforced concrete made with rigid thermal insulation that remains in place.
 It creates a permanent interior and exterior substrate used for roofs, floors, and walls.

 Widely used in the construction industry, cement has become popular, as some homes are built entirely from concrete, as are most bridges, skyscrapers, and sidewalks in the commercial building world.
 The benefits of living in a concrete home are many, including the fact that ICF walls offer not only safety but also comfort, affordability, and performance.
 Here are some of the most compelling benefits of building concrete homes, according to statistics from the ICFA: International Committee for Future Accelerators (ICFA):